Opening Hours

 For the tartare sauce, whisk the egg yolks in a bowl until doubled in size.
 Add in the herbs, white wine vinegar, salt and freshly ground black pepper and whisk until combined.
 Gradually add the vegetable oil in a thin stream and keep whisking until all the oil has been fully incorporated and the mixture has the consistency of mayonnaise.
 Stir in the chopped gherkins and capers.

-To serve, spoon a large scoop of pea pure on the plate and dredge across from one side to the other, place the haddock fillet on top.
+To serve, spoon a large scoop of pea puree on the plate and dredge across from one side to the other, placing the haddock fillet on top.
 Put the tartare sauce into a separate serving bowl on the side.
-Garnish with the lemon wedges.
-Chips is quite obviously the perfect accompaniment but thick, skinny, sweet, wedges, the choices are endless so… it’s up to you
+Garnish with lemon wedges.
+Chips are quite obviously the perfect accompaniment but thick, skinny, sweet, wedges, the choices are endless so… it’s up to you

 Enjoy